Kaizhang48/Numerical-method-to-solve-Black_Schole-particial-differential-equation-/README.md

 # Numerical-method-to-solve-Black_Schole-particial-differential-equation-
-Use the first-order backward finite difference method to solve BS model
+Use the first-order backward finite difference method to solve BS model for european put option